 "Force Majeure" shall mean an event or circumstance (other than Forced Outage) which prevents one Party from performing its obligations under this Agreement and/or one or more Transactions, which event or circumstance was not anticipated as of the date that this Agreement or the relevant Transaction was agreed to, which is not within the reasonable control of, or the result of the negligence of, the claiming party, and which, by the exercise of due diligence, the claiming party is unable to overcome or avoid or cause to be avoided.
 The following, to the extent they fall within the requirements of the preceding sentence, shall be of such nature as to meet the foregoing definition of Force Majeure: fires, floods, storms, or other Acts of God; strikes, sabotage, war, or accidents; failure or curtailment of the electrical transportation facilities or natural gas or other fuel transportation facilities to or from Customer's Facility or equipment, services, gas or other fuel supply to Customer's Facility or other necessary facilities; actions or restraints by court order or public or governmental authority or arbitration award (so long as the claiming party has not sought, and has opposed, to the extent reasonable, such actions or restraints), or any similar cause beyond the reasonable control of the party failing to perform.
 No Party shall, however, be relieved of liability for failure of performance if such failure is due to removable or remediable causes that such Party fails to remove or remedy using commercially reasonable efforts within a reasonable time period.

-"Forced Outage" means as to the Facility, the removal from service availability of a generating unit, Facility transmission line or other equipment integral to the Facility's output for emergency reasons, either directed by operator action or as the result of a Facility control and/or safety system action.
+"Forced Outage" means as to a Facility, the removal from service availability of a generating unit, Facility transmission line or other equipment integral to such Facility's output for emergency reasons, either directed by operator action or as the result of a Facility control and/or safety system action.

 “GAAP” means generally accepted accounting principles recognized, from time to time, by the Financial Accounting Standards Board as applicable to the entity in question.